You can view logs and metrics from your migrated workloads in the Google Cloud Console.

 - Optionally, application logs written to the file system.

-For more on file system logs written to Stackdriver, see Configuring logging to Stackdriver Logging.
+For more on file system logs written to Cloud Logging, see Configuring logging to Cloud Logging.

-You can view system logs that are in Stackdriver from the GCP Console.
+You can view system logs that are in Cloud Logging from the GCP Console.
 To do so:

 - Open GKE Workloads.